jamietre/CsQuery/README.md

 ##### It's incredibly easy

 Pretty much everything you need is in the `CQ` object, which is designed to work like a jQuery object.
 Assigning a string to a CQ object parses it.
-THe property indexer `['...']` runs a CSS selector, and returns new CQ object, like `$('...')` using jQuery.
+The property indexer `['...']` runs a CSS selector, and returns new CQ object, like `$('...')` using jQuery.
 Finally, the `Render` method writes the DOM back to a string.
+From a `CQ` object, you have access to the complete jQuery API to traverse and manipulate your document, as well as an extensive browser DOM model.

 Here's a basic example of parsing HTML, selecting something, altering it, and rendering it back to a string.